n0tic/SteamServerCreationTool/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

+# Steam Server Creation Tool #
 Steam Server Creation Tool is a simple GUI based server installation tool.
-It automates downloading and the usage of SteamCMD to install servers extrapolated from SteamAPI.
-This way it should always stay up-to-date with what steam has to offer.
 It's an easy and quick tool to install/manage servers.
+It "automates" the usage of SteamCMD to install servers extrapolated from SteamAPI.
+This application is designed around an "always up to date" idea and should work forever, even if steam adds/removes servers.

 # How does it work?
 The application is requesting a full list of applications from the steams API so it will always stay up-to-date with what steam has to offer.